 AGM TECHNOLOGY - THE DIFFERENCE

-• The electrolyte is absorbed in a glass mat (AGM) separator in the LIFELINE and it is spillable in the flooded or vented type.
+• The electrolyte is absorbed in a glass mat separator in LIFELINE AGMs and is spillable in the flooded or vented type.

 • In addition, there is not a limiting current for charging.
 This will greatly reducing charging time required to recharge a depleted house bank.
 Please contact us for additional detailed information.